Hazmieh

-Hazmieh (also Romanized as Hazmiyé, Hazmie, Hazmiyeh, Hasmiyeh, Al Ḩāzimīyah, and El Hâzmîyé) is a city in Mount Lebanon Governorate of Lebanon, and a suburb of Beirut, part of Greater Beirut.
+Hazmieh (حازمية; also romanized as Hazmiyé, Hazmie, Hazmiyeh, Hasmiyeh, Al Ḩāzimīyah, and El Hâzmîyé) is a city in Mount Lebanon Governorate of Lebanon, and a suburb of Beirut, part of Greater Beirut.

+View of Mount Lebanon Hospital University Medical Center in Hazmieh from apartment w.
+City Centre next to it.

 Geography

-Hazmieh covers an area of 2.73 square kilometers directly southeast of Beirut, at an elevation of between 50–200 meters above sea level.
+Hazmieh covers an area of 2.73 square kilometers directly southeast of Beirut, at an elevation of between 50 and 200 meters above sea level.
 Its borders are defined by the Beirut River and Sin El Fil Boulevard to the north, Camille Chamoun Boulevard to the west, by El Sayad Roundabout and Rihaniyya Junction to the south, and a military school to the east.

 History

 Hazmieh, along with other suburbs to the east of Beirut, has historically been a predominantly Christian area.

 For eighty-six years Hazmieh was the location of the Ashfuriyyeh mental hospital.
 Founded in 1896 by Theophilus Waldmeier, Ashfuriyeh was the first hospital in the Near East dedicated to the treatment of mentally ill patients.
 Waldmeier was influenced by the thinking of Daniel Tuke and the example of The Retreat hospital in York.

 In 2002, Elie Hobeika was assassinated along with three bodyguards in an explosion in Hazmieh.
 Hobeika had commanded troops in the Lebanese Civil War.
-Another bombing in 2008 killed a Lebanese intelligence official who had been investigating militant groups in the country.
+Another bombing in 2008 killed Wissam Eid, a Lebanese intelligence official, who had been investigating militant groups in the country.

+Economy

+Hazmieh hosts a variety of businesses and commercial establishments, contributing to its reputation as a local hub for commerce and services.
+The area has experienced notable urban development and is recognized for its mix of residential neighborhoods and commercial districts, supporting its role as a business center within the greater Beirut metropolitan area.